 The first step is just learning what is edible in what we’ve been throwing away.
 Some things that are easy to start with are stale bread or the top leafy greens from root vegetables like beets, radishes and carrots.
 Then once you start using more of these scraps and realizing that they’re just ingredients by working them into your regular routine, you can branch out from there and start putting to use more of the uncommon ones like coffee grounds or banana peels.

-What types of items or dishes can we make with coffee grounds?
+What types of food waste recipes can we make with coffee grounds?

 In your book, there are a lot of dishes and items that people may be surprised you would be able to make with scraps, such as the beet peel margarita.
 Are there any other alcoholic drinks or things of that nature that might surprise people scraps can be used for?